Tips and tricks on using the connector

 WHERE [mvli].[OwnerID] <> 0;

-Showing the objects that was updated using the history table¶
+Showing the objects that were updated using the history table

 The MFUpdateHistory table has a record of the result of every update.
 Refer to Utility Tables for more detail on the columns in the MFUpdateHistory table.
 The column object version details include all the object versions from M-Files at the time of the update transaction in XML format.
 Use spMFHistoryShow with @updatecolumn = 1 to return a list of the records that is included in the update.